frankbinette/frankbinette.github.io/_notes/git.md

 3. Verify that the remote’s URL was successfully changed by listing it again with <code>git remote -v</code>

 #### Update local branch with remote master
-If your local branch is behind the remote mmaster:
+If your local branch is behind the remote master:

 * <code>git checkout [master/main]</code>
 * <code>git pull</code>